Scalable One-Pass Optimisation of High-Dimensional Weight-Update Hyperparameters by Implicit Differentiation: Notes

 \subsection{Experimental Configuration}

-Our experiments are variously performed on one of four sets of hardware, as detailed in Table~\ref{tab:ExperimentalHardware}.
+Our experiments are variously performed on one of three sets of hardware, as detailed in Table~\ref{tab:ExperimentalHardware}.
 While system configurations varied between experiments, this does not impair comparability.
-All Penn Treebank and CIFAR-10 experiments were performed on the CSD3 Cluster; otherwise, all experiments comparing runtimes were performed on the Core i9 Local Cluster.
+All Penn Treebank and CIFAR-10 experiments were performed on the CSD3 Cluster; otherwise, all experiments comparing runtimes were performed on the Local Cluster.
 We make use of GPU acceleration throughout, with the PyTorch \citep{paszkePyTorchImperativeStyle2019} and Higher \citep{grefenstetteGeneralizedInnerLoop2019} libraries.

+On CIFAR-10 only, a minor bug in our data processing code meant the mean and standard deviation used to normalise the dataset were incorrect by a factor of 255.
+As batch normalisation in the ResNet-18 model largely mitigates this error, and every algorithm was provided with the same mal-normalised data, this does not threaten the validity of our results.
+We retain the incorrect transformation in our published code for reproducibility, but have clearly annotated the affected lines.